linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 19.07.2024 (announcement)
+- 🎉 Ever imagined a world where "Linkspreed" is officially trademarked?
+Now it's real! 🚀 Join the celebration and share your thoughts below! 🥳👇 #Linkspreed #Trademarked #CommunityPower

 ### 18.07.2024 (announcement Web4)
 - 🎉 The countdown is on!
 Tomorrow at 8 PM, we’re opening the doors wider to the Web4 community.
 What’s the first thing you’ll do in this new digital space?
 Let us know! 🚀🌐 #Web4Wave #CommunityCountdown #DigitalFrontier